Migrant labourer shot dead, another injured in J-K's Budgam | Law-Order

 - India

-A non-local labourer was shot dead while another injured by militants in Budgam district of Jammu and Kashmir on Thursday night, officials said.
-Militants fired at two non-local labourers at a brick kiln at Magraypora in Chadoora area of the central Kashmir district, the officials said.
-They said the labourers, identified as Dilkush Kumar and Guri, were injured in the attack.
+A non-local labourer was shot dead while another injured by militants in Budgam district of Jammu and Kashmir on Thursday night, making it second targeted killing of the day in the Valley.
+Militants fired at two non-local labourers at a brick kiln at Magraypora in Chadoora area of the central Kashmir district, officials said, adding the incident took place at around 9:10 pm.
+They said the labourers, identified as Dilkhush Kumar and Guri, were injured in the attack and were taken to a nearby hospital.
 While Guri was discharged from the hospital, Kumar was shifted to SMHS hospital here where he succumbed, the officials said, adding Kumar (17) was a resident of Arnia area of Bihar.

-Police have cordoned off the area and are looking for the terrorists involved in the incident, which took place at 9.10 pm, they said.
+Police have cordoned off the area and are looking for the terrorists involved in the incident, they said.
+This was the second targeted killing of the day in the Valley.
+Earlier, militants shot dead a bank manager of Elaqui Dehati bank in Kulgam.
+Meanwhile, mainstream political parties condemned the attack on migrant labourers, saying there was a "total breakdown of law and order" in the Union Territory.

+"Mayhem!
+Two more civilians shot at in Budgam.
+Total breakdown of Law & Order.
+Will the govt still parrot the narrative of normalcy or has it internalised its own propaganda.
+Condolences with Dilkhush's family & praying for speedy recovery to the other.
+Has peace been 'established'?"
+PDP said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)